jamesshore/quixote/README.md

 **The API will change!** This is a very early version.
 Don't use this code if you don't want to be on the bleeding edge.

+**Browser Support:** IE 8+, Firefox, Chrome, Safari, and Mobile Safari.
+Other modern browsers probably work too.
+See [tested_browsers.js](./build/config/tested_browsers.js) for the exact list of browsers tested for this release.

 ## Installation and Usage